Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Utility Network/Connected Trace/README.md

 ## How to use the sample

 To add a starting point, select 'Start' and tap on one or more features.
 To add a barrier, select 'Barrier' and tap on one or more features.
 Depending on the type of feature, you may be prompted to select a terminal or the distance from the tapped location will be computed.
-Click 'Trace' to highlight all features connected to the specified starting locations and not positioned beyond the barriers.
-Click 'Reset' to clear parameters and start over.
+Tap 'Trace' to highlight all features connected to the specified starting locations and not positioned beyond the barriers.
+Tap 'Reset' to clear parameters and start over.

 ## How it works